Marico Mountain and Gravel Biking Weekend

 Your guide, Mike Draper, has been riding the valley for many years and is keen to share its delights with you.

-These events happen regularly, so if you can’t make it in April, join us on the following weekends:
+These events happen regularly, so if you can’t make it for one, join us on the following weekends:

 26 – 28 July